Ruckus in NDMC House: Will raise issue before LG, says mayor | Politics

 The mayor held a press conference over the issue on Wednesday and alleged that BJP councilor Vijender Yadav was ''beaten up'' by AAP MLA Mahendra Goyal during the House meeting.

-NDMC Standing Committee Chairman Jogi Ram Jain, councillor Vijender Yadav and other councillors from the NDMC were also present during the press conference.
+NDMC Standing Committee Chairman Jogi Ram Jain, Yadav and other councillors from the NDMC were also present during the press conference.

 Leader of Opposition and AAP councillor in NDMC Vikas Goel had on Tuesday issued a statement about the ''ruckus'', and alleged that many BJP councillors engaged in ''misconduct'' during the proceedings.